 Note 14 – Segment and Geographic Information

 The Company’s chief operating decision maker (“CODM”) is the Chief Executive Officer (the “CEO”).
-The Company is a provider of specialty activated carbon technologies and, at December 31, 2024, had one operating segment, which entails the providing of patented sorbent technologies for mercury emissions capture for the coal-fired utility sector in the United States.
+The Company is a provider of specialty activated carbon technologies and, at December 31, 2025 and 2024, had one operating segment, which entails the provision of specialty activated carbon technologies for air and water purification in the United States.

 2024